coderick14/DeltaInductions2016/README.md

-This repo contains all the code Delta WebDev Inductions 2016.
+This repo contains all the code for Delta WebDev Inductions 2016.